Sierra College: History

 In 1996, another campus in Nevada County opened, in between Grass Valley and Nevada City.
+The Grass Valley campus is also used by the Ghidotti Early College High School where students take both high school and college courses.
 During 2000–2005, outreach campuses in Roseville and near Truckee were opened.

 It is governed by a board of seven trustees who are elected district-wide and a student trustee.
 Only five individuals have held the post of president in the last 50 years.

 Academics

 Approximately 125 degree and certificate programs are offered in a wide variety of configurations taught by 216 full and 650 part-time faculty members.
 Faculty typically has the minimum of a master's degree in their fields and enhance their teaching with research, authorship and industry expertise.
 Classes are offered both in traditional "on-ground" classrooms and, increasingly, in an online format.

 Athletics

 The Sierra College mascot is the Wolverine.
 Sierra College participates in the Big 8 Conference, and is a member of the California Community College Athletic Association.

 Athletic eventsThe 2002 USA Cross Country Championships were held on the Sierra College cross country course.